A unique welcome

 Specialist – if your programme requires the use of applications that are computing or graphics intensive (for example, CAD, gaming, film or design) you may need a higher specification computer.
 In this case please contact your programme team for advice.

 The University provides a remote desktop access service to PCs on campus.
-This enables students to access the full suite of University software, from their own device without travelling to campus.
+This enables students to access the majority of University software, from their own device without travelling to campus.

 For more information about how you can study remotely and making the best use of university resources, visit our student online learning information.